How much does Texas hurricane insurance cost?

 How Texas Hurricane Insurance Works

 Texas hurricane insurance only works as well as the coverage you have.
 If you have homeowners insurance and nothing else, you may not have enough coverage to repair or replace your home and belongings.
+Furthermore, if you don’t carry high enough coverage limits, you may have gaps in your insurance coverage.
+That means you’re left to cover repair bills on your own.

 The average residential claim from Hurricane Harvey, which made landfall in 2017, was $7,600.
 But the average flood insurance claim was much higher, at around $80,000.